 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 Use the menu to see other pages.

 People with anal cancer may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
-Sometimes, people with anal cancer do not have any of these changes.
-Or, the cause of a symptom may be a different medical condition that is not cancer.
+Sometimes, people with anal cancer do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 Bleeding from the anal area